httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Applications of this specification need to protect against key specification downgrade attacks.
 For example, the same RSA key can be used for both RSA-PSS and RSA v1.5 signatures.
 If an application expects a key to only be used with RSA-PSS, it needs to reject signatures for that key using the weaker RSA 1.5 specification.

 Another example of a downgrade attack occurs when an asymmetric algorithm is expected, such as RSA-PSS, but an attacker substitutes a signature using symmetric algorithm, such as HMAC.
 A naive verifier implementation could use the value of the public RSA key as the input to the HMAC verification function.
 Since the public key is known to the attacker, this would allow the attacker to create a valid HMAC signature against this known key.
 To prevent this, the verifier needs to ensure that both the key material and the algorithm are appropriate for the usage in question.
-Additionally, while this specification does allow runtime specification of the algorithm using the `alg` signature parameter, applications are encouraged to use other mechanisms such as static configuration or higher protocol-level algorithm specification instead.
+Additionally, while this specification does allow runtime specification of the algorithm using the `alg` signature parameter, applications are encouraged to use other mechanisms such as static configuration or higher protocol-level algorithm specification instead, preventing an attacker from substituting the algorithm specified.

 ## Parsing Structured Field Values {#security-structured}